Here's our plan to make Prop. 13 work for the people of California

 This commonsense reform will:

 Increase California's fiscal stability.
 Increased reliance on more volatile forms of taxation, like income and sales tax is bad for our economy.
-The property tax is the most stable form of taxation, which is why it should be a greater source of revenue for state, county and municipal governments.
+The property tax is the most stable form of taxation, which is why it should be a greater source of revenue for county and municipal governments.

 Make California's property tax system fairer.
 In most counties, the property tax burden was equally shared prior to Prop.
 13. Since Prop.
 13 passed, the property tax burden in California has dramatically shifted from commercial property to residential property.
 Today, homeowners pay 72% of property taxes, while commercial Properties only pay 28%.